jsdoc2md/jsdoc-to-markdown/README.md

 See [grunt-jsdoc-to-markdown](https://github.com/75lb/grunt-jsdoc-to-markdown).

 ###As a gulp plug-in
-Use a task like this until the gulp plugin is ready:
+Use a task like this until the gulp plugin is ready, you should only need to edit `options` and `outputFile`:

 ```js
 var jsdoc2md = require("jsdoc-to-markdown");